nicholasverdugo/RestoringRiis/SessionLog.md

 - the trapped villager to be found (Haywood Jablome), an earnest, young dwarf druid who is a little bit stupid.
 He means well.
 - plans speaking about an assault on Roaneyll, with a focus on the sewer system being a base of operations
 - a flyer talking about an assasination list of important people in Cambar, with instructions on who to murder:
-- Lord Rathodin, a minor lord whos manor is near Cambar.
+- Lord Rathodin, a minor lord whose manor is near Cambar.
 He imports metal for the forges.
 - Jarr Sjorskann, a dwarf forgemaster who specializes in making armor and weapons.
 - Mayrell Ravenborn, an Aaracokra cop who runs the city police force
 - Dox Carrowyn, a stuck-up noble who controls trade out of the city due to the one river flowing into it running through his land.